 - The puncture site swells up very fast.

-- Bleeding from the puncture site does not slow down when you press on it firmly.
+- Bleeding from the puncture site doesn't slow down when you press firmly on it.

 How can I learn more about peripheral angiograms?

 Talk with your doctor.
 Here are some good questions to ask:

 - Why do I need a peripheral angiogram?

 - Should I take my medicines on the day of my test?

 - How do the results affect my treatment?

 - Do I need a procedure to open up or bypass any blocked arteries?